sapcc/kubernetes-the-hard-way/terraform/README.md

 **Caution:** This is work in progress.
 Currently it covers two parts of the entire guide  [infrastructure part](../docs/01-infrastructure.md) and [certificate-authority](..docs/02-certificate-authority.md).

-The original intention of the hardway guide is for you to understand the nuts and bolts of a kubernetes installation from scratch.
-Once you have installed via the hardway and understood the nitty-gritty details of it, you may want to automate the process.
+The original intention of the hardway guide is for you to understand the nuts and bolts of a kubernetes installation from scratch on OpenStack.
+Once you have installed via the hardway and understood the nitty-gritty details of it, you may wish to automate the process.
 This guide helps you with automation.

 ### Configuration